KriekemansSiegfried/information_retrieval/include/search_engine/search_engine_README.md

 ```

 #### Step 2: create *image database*
 You only have to create this once!
-After you have ran this command, you can skip this block of code
+After you have ran this command block of code the *image database* will be stored locally
 This will take some time (around 1 min.) to run.
 ```python
 _ = Se_new_caption.prepare_image_database(